Jane Peat: Murder and marriage

-When Jane was informed and arrived back at her ruined house, she is said to have raked through the embers gathering any old nails, hinges, bolts and locks and laid them in a pile to sell for old iron.
+When Jane was informed and arrived back at her ruined house, she is said to have raked through the embers, gathering any old nails, hinges, bolts and locks and laid them in a pile to sell for old iron.
 To save money on lodgings for the night, she is then said to have lain on the old box and covered herself with the horse cloth that once covered her maid.

 A few days before the murder, three strangers had been seen lurking about Herrington and were believed to have been the murderers.
-John Eden, 28, James Wolfe, 56 and his son George Wolfe, 30, were later arrested for the crime but ultimately released with the help of the Quakers.
+John Eden, 28, James Wolfe, 56, and his son George Wolfe, 30, were later arrested for the crime but ultimately released with the help of the Quakers.

 Sir Robert eventually convinced Jane to marry him, and with the assistance of Jane's advisers, notaries Robert Scurfield and Joseph John Wright, the marriage settlement stipulated that half of her income should be at her own disposal, but Sir Robert secured £1,000 a year for his own private use.
-The couple were married on 6 November 1815 at St Michael's Church, Houghton-le-Spring; she aged about 64 and he about 43.
+The couple was married on 6 November 1815 at St Michael's Church, Houghton-le-Spring; she was aged about 64 and he about 43.
 Peat had tried to introduce his wife to fashionable society in London, but on finding she had slipped away from the guests and was found talking to the servants in the kitchen, he thought her seemingly unfit for it and returned her to Sunderland.
 He lived apart from her at his vicarage in New Brentford and visited her just twice a year.